Our Beliefs

 Grace

 Grace is central to our understanding of Christian faith and life.
-Grace can be defined as the love and mercy given to us by God because God wants us to have it, not because of anything we have done to earn it.
+Grace can be defined as the active work of God in our lives, given to us as a gift whether or not we think we've "earned" it.
+God's grace works on us before we turn toward God, as we turn back away and every moment in between.
 We read in the Letter to the Ephesians: “For by grace you have been saved through faith, and this is not your own doing; it is the gift of God — not the result of works, so that no one may boast,”

 Ephesians 2:8-9.